-- ❖ The student receiving the note-taking accommodation can copy the notes on a copier if there is one nearby and convenient or bring them to Student Succes Services and arrange for them to be copied. - ❖ If the note-taker has a laptop and can type the notes, the notes can be emailed to the student.
+- The student receiving the note-taking accommodation can copy the notes on a copier if there is one nearby and convenient or bring them to the Office of Student Success and arrange for them to be copied. - ❖ If the note-taker has a laptop and can type notes, they can be emailed to the student.

-The notes that the note-taker provides are meant to be a supplement to the student's notes.
-The student using a note taker should come to class prepared and participate in class activities.
+The notes that the note-taker provides are meant to supplement the student's notes.
+The student using a note-taker should come to class prepared and participate in class activities.
 The note-taker is not responsible for providing notes for an absent student unless the student is sick or has other extenuating circumstances and notifies the note-taker in advance.